peteroupc/html3dutil/doc/H3DU.GraphicsPath.md

 * `cy` (Type: number)<br>Y coordinate of the center of the polygon.
 * `sides` (Type: number)<br>Number of sides the polygon has.
 Nothing will be added to the path if this value is 2 or less.
 * `radius` (Type: number)<br>Radius from the center to each vertex of the polygon.
-* `phaseInDegrees` (Type: number)<br>Starting angle of the first vertex of the polygon, in degrees.
+* `phaseInDegrees` (Type: number) (optional)<br>Starting angle of the first vertex of the polygon, in degrees.
 0 means the positive X axis, 90 means the positive Y axis, 180 means the negative X axis, and 270 means the negative Y axis.
+If null, undefined, or omitted, the default is 0.

 #### Return Value